US warns against scrapping Abbas talks

 There has also been widespread condemnation across the Arab and wider Muslim world, with Turkey's President Recep Tayyip Erdogan warning Mr Trump that he was "throwing the region into a ring of fire".

-The leaders of the UK, France and Germany have all said they disagree with the US announcement.
+Many of Washington's closest allies have said they disagree with the US announcement.

+Both the UN Security Council and the Arab League will meet in the coming days to decide their response.

 Why is the announcement significant?